nepur/esp2866_12E_workshop/README.md

 * Make sure to restart the IDE
 * Make sure to select the proper board.
 Select the Tools->Boards->'nodeMCU 1.0'  (for the bangood board or others per what you have selected) ![NodeMCU1](content/NodeMCU1.png)
 * Select the port corresponding to the wcuusb port and ensure the baud rate is 115200 (and other specs are set per the screenshot).  ![Portselect](content/Portselect.png)

-##Verify that your board works
-Out of the box the NodeMCU 1.0 can be tested with the default NodeLua 1.0 build.
-This will verify that the hardware and WiFi is working correctly:

-1. Plug the board into a USB port to power it
-2. The SSID of the board should be "DoitWifi", and the password is "12345678"
-3. On your computer with Wifi enabled, open a browser at 192.168.1.1
-4. Click the D0 button in the HTML form to verify the light turns on and the board is working

 ##Setup Firebase
 Now let's setup your Firebase account